hannesgriffith/simple-autodiff-library/README.md

-# simple-autograd-library
+# simple-autodiff-library

-Basic implementation of an autograd library, based loosely on the PyTorch and TensorFlow API's and naming, and only using NumPy and NetworkX. simple-autograd-library also includes some functionality to build and train deep learning models.
+Basic implementation of an autodiff library, based loosely on the PyTorch and TensorFlow API's and naming, and only using NumPy and NetworkX. simple-autodiff-library also includes some functionality to build and train deep learning models.
 The [features](Features) and [limitations](Limitations) of the library are summarised below.
 Uses of the library are shown in various Jupyter notebooks, as referenced in [Usage](Usage), which also gives a high-level summary for usage.

 ## Usage